-Inside Bradley Cooper and Irina Shayk's Private World
+Inside Bradley Cooper and Irina Shayk's Private Love Story

 Kevin Mazur/WireImage

-Meanwhile, sports remains one of the few things that can get Cooper willingly out of the house.

-Shayk skipped the tournament, but he went to Wimbledon, as usual, last summer before the trip to Tahiti—and Cooper was also in Minnesota with bells on last month to watch his beloved Philadelphia Eagles beat the New England Patriots for their first-ever Super Bowl win.
+Shayk skipped the tournament, but he went to Wimbledon, as usual, before the 2017 trip to Tahiti—and Cooper was also in Minnesota with bells on last year to watch his beloved Philadelphia Eagles beat the New England Patriots for their first-ever Super Bowl win.

+Cooper notably did not have to do much traveling for work in the days leading up to Lea's birth.

+"I got very lucky on this one because I haven't left my house in, like, three years," Cooper, asked how he was balancing work and fatherhood, told E!
+News at the Hollywood premiere of A Star Is Born in September, "because we shot in L.A., and I edited the movie in my house."
+Since his run in The Elephant Man on Broadway ended in August 2015, "this is all I've been doing.
+So it's actually been wonderful."

 Dimitrios Kambouris/Getty Images for Victoria's Secret

-Shayk, who was already rocking a baby bump on the runway at the Victoria's Secret Fashion Show in 2016, has been far more visible than Cooper since becoming a mom, partly because she does do social media and keeps it updated with her fashion world exploits, and because her work is necessarily in the now.
+Shayk, who rocked the slightest of baby bumps on the runway at the Victoria's Secret Fashion Show in 2016, was initially far more visible than Cooper after their daughter was born, partly because she does do social media and keeps it updated with her fashion world exploits, and because her work is necessarily in the now.
 Au courant, if you will.

-She returned to public life at the 2017 Cannes Film Festival last May and that summer shot the cover for the September issue of Harper's Bazaar with The Weeknd and Adriana Lima.
-She made her return to the runway walking for Phillipp Plein at New York Fashion Week in September.
+Two months after giving birth she returned to public life at the 2017 Cannes Film Festival, and that summer shot the cover for the September issue of Harper's Bazaar with The Weeknd and Adriana Lima.
+She made her return to the runway walking for Phillipp Plein at New York Fashion Week in September 2017.

-The Russian model returned to NYFW last month, hitting the runway for Bottega Veneta, which staged the first show to ever be held at the American Stock Exchange, and she's been modeling her own new signature Spring/Summer 2018 collection, Irina Shayk x Ellen Tracy.
-(We're sensing a relaxed, feminine, worn-with-ease theme—perfect for a busy mom or any woman on the go.)
+The Russian model returned to NYFW in February 2018, hitting the runway for Bottega Veneta, which staged the first show to ever be held at the American Stock Exchange; then she was modeling her own signature Spring/Summer 2018 collection, Irina Shayk x Ellen Tracy (a relaxed, feminine, worn-with-ease theme—perfect for a busy mom or any woman on the go).

-What Shayk has not been doing is talking about babies or her relationship.
+And her 2018 "top 9" on Instagram was all magazine covers.
+"Thanks for another beautiful year full of blessings," she wrote.

+"I think now a woman has the freedom to work and to be a mom and to be herself," Shayk told E!
+News in October at an event for her signature line.
+"I think it's really important to remember that a woman is the strongest one and if we want we can manage everything at the same time.

 Dimitrios Kambouris/Getty Images for Bottega Veneta